«Return to Blog List When developing WordPress CMS websites, extend the non-bloggy parts of WordPress

 But here’s the problem.
 Suppose the website owner wants, in addition to a news listing, a press release (custom post type) listing and a press downloads page in his news section, making both “child” pages appear under the news listing “parent” page.
-Although you can make it appear that an archive is a parent to other pages or archives, it actually cannot be: it can only be a parent to the single items that it lists.
-Here’s where confusion and complexity start to replace ease of use for the CMS user, but the developer has done things the WordPress Way.
+Although you can make it appear in the menu that an archive page is a parent to other pages or archives, it actually cannot be: it can only be a parent to the single items that it lists.
+Here’s where confusion and complexity start to replace ease of use for the CMS user, although the developer has done things the WordPress Way.
 Meanwhile, the CMS user just wants a simple way to add a child page under the news listing page.

-The whole problem is easily avoided by creating a page template that that includes a news query to list news items (and another that lists press releases).
+The whole problem is easily avoided by creating a page template that includes a news query to list news items (and another listing page template that lists press releases).
 It serves as both a news listing page, and can also serve as the parent of other pages.
 This isn’t exactly not the WordPress Way, but many developers (who, let’s face it, tend to have OCD) insist it’s not the “right” way.
 The average CMS user could care less about that.
 What they care about is what makes it easy to do their job.